aroberge/ideas/docs/source/possible.rst

 Using ``ideas``, these are automatically done for us, and we can focus on various parts over which we can have control.

-**In the diagram below:**
+.. admonition:: **In the diagram below:**

   - Inside each of the major blocks (Decode, AST, Bytecode), we don't have control over the individual components;
-    however, we can substitute our own version of the entire block.
+    however, we could, in principle, substitute our own version of the entire block.
   - There exists at least one example for anything (excluding major blocks) with a white background.
   - Anything with a light blue background indicates that some examples of this should